sakaki-/archlinux-on-b3/README.md

 [root@archb3 ~]# exec bash --login
 [root@hana ~]#
 ```
+If you do change the hostname, remember to reflect it also in the `/etc/hosts` file.

 When you are done using your Arch Linux system, you can simply issue:
 ```